darthsoup/docker-whmcs/README.md

 ## Installation

-Clone this repo with git and copy the whmcs.zip folder to the `./whmcs` directory.
+Clone this repo with git and copy the _WHMCS_ installation archive to the `./whmcs` directory.

 ### Requirements

-You need a valid and licensed copy of WHMCS 7.1+
+You need a valid and licensed copy of WHMCS 7.1+.
+If needed, you can ask the WHMCS Support for a Developer License.

 ## Usage

-Copy the `.env-example` to `.env` and edit the parameters if you want too.
+Copy the `env-example` to `.env` and edit the parameters if you want too.

 Start the container with